Russia to restrict Facebook access for 'censoring' its media | Technology

 Russia to restrict Facebook access for 'censoring' its media

 Meta, which has long been under pressure to combat misinformation, partners with outside fact-checkers, including Reuters, which assess some content for veracity.
 Meta says that content rated false, altered or partly false is shown to fewer users.
-Clegg said "ordinary Russians" were using Meta's apps to "express themselves and organize for action" and that the company wanted them to continue to do so.
+Clegg said "ordinary Russians" were using Meta's apps -- which include Instagram, WhatsApp and Messenger, as well as Facebook -- to "express themselves and organize for action" and that the company wanted them to continue to do so.

-Facebook, YouTube and others have a duty to ensure their social media platforms are not misused by Russia and Russia-linked entities, U.S. Senator Mark Warner said in a letter to the companies' chief executive officers.
-Each company has "a clear responsibility to ensure that your products are not used to facilitate human rights abuses, undermine humanitarian and emergency service responses, or advance harmful disinformation," he said.
+Russia has been trying to exert tighter control over the internet and big tech for years, something critics say threatens individual and corporate freedom, and is part of a wider crackdown against outspoken opponents of the Kremlin.
+U.S. Senator Mark Warner said in a letter to the chief executives of Facebook, YouTube and others that the companies have a duty to ensure their social media platforms are not misused by Russia and Russia-linked entities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)